gajus/http-terminator/README.md

 * it properly handles HTTPS connections
 * it informs connections using keep-alive that server is shutting down by setting a `connection: close` header
 * it does not terminate the Node.js process

+<a name="http-terminator-faq"></a>
+## FAQ

+<a name="http-terminator-faq-what-is-the-use-case-for-http-terminator"></a>
+### What is the use case for http-terminator?

+To gracefully terminate a HTTP server.

+We say that a service is gracefully terminated when service stops accepting new clients, but allows time to complete the existing requests.

+There are several reasons to terminate services gracefully:

+* Terminating a service gracefully ensures that the client experience is not affected (assuming the service is load-balanced).
+* If your application is stateful, then when services are not terminated gracefully, you are risking data corruption.
+* Forcing termination of the service with a timeout ensures timely termination of the service (otherwise the service can remain hanging indefinitely).